 After the Social Care Practitioner has met with you, we will then discuss what help and support is available to meet your needs, depending on your situation.

 Our aim is for you to stay in your own home as long as possible, therefore on your discharge if it's appropriate, we may arrange a temporary reablement support package; this will depend upon your needs and eligibility.
 The aim of the service is to facilitate a safe and timely discharge whilst promoting wellbeing, recovery, and independence, enabling people to remain in their own homes for as long as is possible.

 If you need some minor equipment to help you to manage at home, we can help to arrange for these items to be delivered or fitted in your house to help you maintain your independence and quality of life.

-In the event that you are not able to return home, the options available to you will be discussed, to maintain your independence this could be different housing option, such as Extra Care Housing.
-On discharge some people need 24-hour care, these options will be dependent on your needs at the time.
+In the event that you are not able to return home, the options available to you will be discussed.
+To maintain your independence this could be different housing options, such as Extra Care Housing.
+On discharge some people need 24-hour care; these options will be dependent on your needs at the time.